hwong103/bayesian-ab-tester/README.md

 ## Privacy

 All data is stored locally in your browser's localStorage.
-When using GitHub Gist sync, your data is stored in a private Gist that only you can access with your personal access token.
+When using Supabase sync, your data is stored in your Supabase project and associated with an anonymous user ID.
+Only you can access your own test results.